-Refer to Health section for health related absences Refer To Homework and Grade section relating to tardies and absences
+Refer to Health section for health-related absences Refer To Homework and Grade section relating to tardies and absences

-Attendance and being on time is a crucial part of education.
-Good attendance and timeliness is important for many reasons.
+Attendance and being on time are crucial parts of education.
+Good attendance and timeliness are important for many reasons.
 Students receive the maximum benefit of education by being in school every day, and numerous studies show a strong link between academic performance and consistent attendance.